 Planning and Design Updates

-The 100% design documents for the four line valves have been completed.
+The 100% design documents for the four line valves were completed in FY22.

 No current documents.